 - Alpine Start Original Blend & Dirty Chai Latte

 - Stoked Stix Medium Roast Organic Instant Coffee

 - Starbucks Via Instant Coffee (French Roast, Columbia, Veranda) & Mocha & Vanilla Latte Mixes

 - Kuju Pocket Pourover Drip Coffee (Medium and Dark Roasts)

 Note: while not included in this taste test, I also tried some samples of First Ascent Instant Coffee after the fact and will share some thoughts on that as well, below.

-If at this moment, you're thinking, that sounds fun!
-I want to do my own taste test!
-We're offering a sample pack of our top choices for $3.99.
-See details at the end of the article!
+(If at this moment, you're thinking, "That sounds fun!
+I want to do my own taste test!"
+We're offering a sample pack of our top choices for $4.99).

 Also, toward the end of the article you'll find our overly caffeinated coffee comedy aka outtakes.
 Are we actually funny?!?
 Or did we just drink far too much coffee for this taste test?